secretstartups/handbook/finance/sox-internal-controls/sarbanes-oxley(sox)-management control assessment plan/index.html.md

 `Risk Assessment`

-Control factors to be considered while evaluating this component include:
+Control factors considered while evaluating this component include:

 *  Definition of established objectives at both the strategic (entity-wide) level and the process (activity) level.
 *  Identification of relevant internal and external risk factors that could impact the achievement of the defined objectives.